CSE112-GoldTeam/web-app/README.md

         $ npm install -g yo
         $ npm install -g bower

- (Optional) [Angular Fullstack Generator](https://github.com/DaftMonk/generator-angular-fullstack#generators) for yo, not necessary for running the app, but it has useful features to auto-generate code:
+ (Optional) install [Angular Fullstack Generator](https://github.com/DaftMonk/generator-angular-fullstack#generators) for yo, not necessary for running the app, but it has useful features to auto-generate code:

         $ npm install -g angular-fullstack-generator
 4. Navigate to the web-app directory